Siphonophora/mjconrad.com/_posts/2021/2021-12-30-dotnet6-exceptions-in-background-service-workers.md

 }
 ```

 Each `BackgroundService` is `await`ed on line 25.
-Then assuming the `BackgroundServiceExceptionBehavior` is the default of `StopHost` then the whole application will be stopped if the `BackgroundService` throws an exception.
+This way if an exception is thrown by `BackgroundService` then it will be handled within the `Host`.
+The `Host` always logs the exception.
+Then if `BackgroundServiceExceptionBehavior` is set to the default of `StopHost` the whole application will be stopped.

 ## Best Practices